esesmuedgars/IdeaKit/README.md

 ## Swift challenge

 What Swift challenges are not?
 Swift challenges are not programming or mathematical problems that have universal solutions.
 What Swift challenges are?
-Swift challenges highlight problems with purpose to grant insight into Swift syntactical sugar and uncommon, native APIs.
+Swift challenges highlight problems with purpose to grant insight into Swift syntactical sugar and uncommon native APIs.
 Each consecutive newsletter's issue will provide solution(-s) (as well as explanation(-s) and resource hyperlink(-s), where applicable) to a problem described in issue before, besides following challenge.

 Let's start things slow, Swift challenge No. 1: